EduardoDLZ/EduardoDLZ/README.md

 ###

-<p align="left">My name is Eduardo and I'm a Computer Science Student, from Granada, Spain</p>
+<p align="left">My name is Eduardo Domínguez and I'm a Computer Science Student, from Granada, Spain</p>

 ###